Am I eligible for a coronavirus booster shot?

 Millions of people in the United States are eligible to get a coronavirus vaccine booster shot, but the confusing regulatory process can make it hard to figure out if you are one of them.

-Now that most U.S. adults are vaccinated and children under 12 will probably be eligible soon, the Centers for Disease Control and Prevention has begun to recommend a booster dose for high-risk adults to supercharge the immune system’s ability to fight off the coronavirus and protect against its most serious affects.
+Now that most U.S. adults are vaccinated and children under 12 will probably be eligible soon, the Centers for Disease Control and Prevention has begun to recommend a booster dose for high-risk adults to supercharge the immune system’s ability to fight off covid-19 and protect against its most serious effects.

 Whether the CDC recommends you get one depends on your age, health, living situation, job, how long ago you were originally vaccinated and which vaccine you received.
 Not every jurisdiction or health care provider follows CDC recommendations, so some may use different criteria to determine who can get a booster and which one they should get.